For educators, it’s especially important to switch off and recuperate over the holidays.

 - Find a mentor to offer support, guidance, reassurance and accountability.

 - Try to set realistic expectations for what you can achieve personally and professionally.

 - Look for professional development that inspires and refreshes you.

 - Think about eating well, sleeping well, saying no to unhelpful temptations, practising and developing skills, learning from mistakes, celebrating wins and having outside hobbies or interests.

 Above all, remember that your wellbeing matters.
 While you're putting your energy into creating a positive mental health environment for children and young people, it’s important to focus on your wellbeing.

 Enjoy the break, and happy holidays from the team at Be You!

-For more information on your wellbeing, read the Be You Fact Sheets on Staff Wellbeing.
+For more information on your wellbeing, read the Be You Fact Sheet on Staff Wellbeing.